Making The Most of A Day Trip To Poulsbo (Little Norway)!

 The streets are lined with stores to shop at, and spots to grab some coffee or a bite to eat.
 One of my favorite shops in the area is the Red Plantation store.
 I always find a great buy in there.
 If you love things that are re-purposed, or the shabby chic look, I think this store has some great prices on some of those kinds of items.
 I have found a few steals, and it has become my new tradition to always find something there on a visit, to take home and add to my home decor.

-My kids always like to stop in at the Toys Etc. store, and usually find something small they like there.
 You will also find antique stores, jewelry shops, clothing, a book store, paper store, and so much more.
 The book store is a fun one to grab a cup of coffee or tea at, and let the kids look through the books.

 If you want to sit down for a bit, and you have a crafty family, the Dancing Brush Studios is on Front Street, and you can make your own ceramic pieces (you paint them).
 This will run you around $20+ per person, so it can add up, but may be a fun splurge activity.